Is the mean free path the mean of a distribution?: Probability distribution for the time of a free path

-Visco et al. refer to this as the ``on-collision velocity distribution.''
-Note that it is properly normalized.
-Molecules with larger-than-typical speeds collide more often than those with smaller-than-typical speeds, so in any collision one is more likely to find molecules with larger velocities than the nominal Gaussian distribution would suggest.
-The distribution is thus a product of a Gaussian and a weight that enhances the relative probability of finding faster particles.\cite{effuse} For example, in the appendix it shown that for a three-dimensional hard-sphere gas the corresponding distribution in speeds has a most probable value slightly greater than that for the Maxwell speed distribution.
+where the factor $\omega^{-1}$ is required by normalization and the definition given by Eq.~(\ref{meancollrate}).
+Lue refers to Eq.~(\ref{oncoll}) as the ``on-collision'' velocity distribution.
+Molecules with larger-than-typical speeds collide more often than those with smaller-than-typical speeds, so in any collision one is more likely to find molecules with larger velocities than suggested by the nominal equilibrium velocity distribution.
+The distribution is thus a product of a Gaussian and a weight that enhances the relative probability of finding faster particles.\cite{effuse} This skewing of the nominal distribution can be seen explicitly --- in Section \ref{results} it is shown that for a hard-sphere gas the on-collision speed distribution has a most probable value slightly greater than that for the Maxwell speed distribution.

-Sampling velocities from a Gaussian distribution would not be consistent with the requirement that the time $t$ represents the entire time of free flight of the tagged molecule.
-Sampling from a Gaussian distribution means that one is choosing a particle at random at any moment in its flight rather than some moment a very short time preceding an encounter with another sphere.
+Sampling velocities from the equilibrium velocity distribution would be inconsistent with the requirement that the time $t$ represents the entire time of free flight of the tagged molecule since that entails choosing a particle at random at any moment in its flight rather than some moment a very short time preceding an encounter with another sphere.
 In the former case the time $t$ would exclude the remaining time left on the particle's linear path to its next collision.

+The desired probability distribution for the time $t$ of a free path is obtained by multiplying the probability to find a molecule with velocity centered on $\mathbf{v}$ that has just undergone a collision at time zero, with the probability that it will survive for some time $t$ without receiving a collision, with the probability that it will suffer its next collision between time $t$ and $t + dt$, and finally summing over all possible velocities.
+This amounts to multiplying expressions (\ref{oncoll}) and (\ref{survival}) and integrating over $\mathbf{v}$:

+Visco et al. point out that this distribution is consistent with the sensible requirement that the mean time between subsequent collisions is equal to the reciprocal of the mean collision rate defined in Eq.~(\ref{meancollrate}).
+That is, $\int_0^\infty \, tP(t)dt = \omega^{-1}$.